simonschoelly/GraphDatasets.jl/README.md

 TUDatasets.SynthieDataset
 TUDatasets.TRIANGLESDataset

-# Load the QM9 from TUDatasets.
-This is a dataset of 129433 molecules represented as graphs.
+# Load QM9 from TUDatasets.
+This dataset contains 129433 molecules represented as graphs.
 # The resulting ValGraphCollection is an immutable collection of graphs.
 julia> qm9 = loadgraphs(TUDatasets.QM9Dataset())
 129433-element ValGraphCollection of graphs with